Reeb Graph Metrics from the Ground Up: Interlevel set Persistence

 Let $\Vec$ be the category of finite dimensional vector spaces over a field $k$.
-Given a Reeb graph $(X,f)$, the $n$-dimensional interlevel-set persistence module is a functor $F_n:\IntCl \to \Vec$ given by $I \mapsto H_n(f\inv(I))$.
-In the case of constructible data as we are assuming for our Reeb graphs, then $F_n$ is always block decomposable, meaning that it can be written as the direct sum of modules supported on blocks.
-In the case of Reeb graphs, the interlevel-set information is contained in the $0$-dimensional portion, $F_0$.
+Given a Reeb graph $(X,f)$, the $n$-dimensional interlevel set persistence module is a functor $C^f_n:\IntCl \to \Vec$ given by $I \mapsto H_n(f\inv(I))$.
+In the case of constructible data as we are assuming for our Reeb graphs, then $C^f_n$ is always block decomposable, meaning that it can be written as the direct sum of modules supported on blocks.
+In the case of Reeb graphs, the interlevel set information is contained in the $0$-dimensional portion, $C_0^f$.
+Further, the ``types'' of points as labeled in extended persistence terminology align with the different kinds of endpoints of the four types of interval representations: $(-,-)_{BL}$ for $\Ext_1$, $[-,-]_{BL}$ for $\Ext_0$, $[-,-)_{BL}$ for $\Ord_0$, and $(-,-]_{BL}$ for $\Rel_1$.

-Prior work~\cite{Bjerkevik2016a, Botnan2018} studies these full representations from a theoretical point of view, including understanding analogues of interleavings and bottleneck distances.
-However, for this paper we are interested in the projection to the diagonal and then simply treating these blocks as their interval in $\R$.
-Tellingly, if you simply drop the $BL$ subscript notation in Def.~\ref{def:blocks}, we get the associated interval in $\R$.
-Then, we can define the interlevel-set persistence bottleneck as the ungraded bottleneck distance (Def.~\ref{def:UngradedBottleneckDistance}) between these $\R$-intervals.\footnote{This notation is written as $\mathcal{B}_{\mathrm{diag}} (C_{\mathbf{vec}}^R,C_{\mathbf{vec}}^{R'})$ in \cite{Bjerkevik2021}. }

-However, following this formalism, we find that the result is a distance which at first blush looks similar to the graded bottleneck distance between the extended persistence diagrams, but actually allows matching between points representing different kinds of structures.
-Specifically, the ``types'' of points as labeled in extended persistence terminology align with the different kinds of endpoints of the four types of interval representations: $(-,-)$ for $\Ext_1$, $[-,-]$ for $\Ext_0$, $[-,-)$ for $\Ord_0$, and $(-,-]$ for $\Rel_1$.
-However, the bottleneck distance on the diagonal projection of the interlevel-set projection loses the endpoint information, resulting in the ungraded bottleneck distance $d_b$.

 Consider the example of Fig.~\ref{fig:interlevelset_example}.
 In this case, the two Reeb graphs each have the same, single point in the $\Ext_0$ diagram; and one point in the $\Rel_1$ and $\Ext_1$ diagrams respectively which is nearly identical.
-The result is that the interlevel-set blocks for the first graph are $\{[a_1,a_5]_{BL}, (a_2,a_4)_{BL}\}$, and for the second they are $\{[a_1,a_5]_{BL}, (a_2,a_3]_{BL}\}$.
-For this example, then, we have
+The result is that the interlevel set blocks for the first graph are $\{[a_1,a_5]_{BL}, (a_2,a_4)_{BL}\}$, and for the second they are $\{[a_1,a_5]_{BL}, (a_2,a_3]_{BL}\}$.